 Then we created our own investigations and linked the battery’s power with the brightness of a light bulb or how having more than one light bulb can make the light dimmer.
 We recorded how they were effected by adding additional components.
 We used appropriate symbols for each component.
 We worked in pairs to record our findings and came to a conclusion after completing the investigations.

 In P.E, we have developed our teamwork skills by playing games with our eyes closed or not being able to use our hands.
 This has encouraged us to work well as a team and follow instructions.
-We have also taken part in dancing and are keen to learn new skills.

 Year 6 Resources